thekingofcity/Database/Readme.md

 As the original SQL, WHERE can be added after other 4 keywords.

-string after data= shuold be added ' before and after.
+string after data= shuold be added character ' before and after.

 Example: SELECT WHERE id=10 and data='something'